Mikel Arteta admits he and his Arsenal players must be critical of themselves after missing out on Europe

 "Hopefully we can have a pre-season, which I haven't had, and have [more] time to work with the players and try to be a better team."

-Only Manchester City have amassed more points in the Premier League since December but Arteta admits consistency must be their priority next season.
+The Spaniard is encouraged by the fact that only Manchester City and Manchester United have amassed more points than Arsenal since Christmas but admits consistency must be their priority next season.

 "[The other teams] are going to get better, they are going to strengthen, so we need to get better," he said.